magento/devdocs/guides/v2.1/cloud/live/sens-data-initial.md

 {% collapsibleh2 Step 1: Change the configuration in the integration server Admin %}

-This section discusses how to change the locale for the Default Config and also how to change file optimization settings in the integration server.
+This section discusses how to change the locale for the Default Config and also how to change static file optimization settings in the integration server.
 You can change different settings if you wish; see [List of system-specific configuration settings]({{ page.baseurl }}cloud/live/sens-data-over.html#cloud-config-specific-list) for details.

-To change locale and file optimization settings:
+To change locale and static file optimization settings:

 1. Click **Stores** > Settings > **Configuration** > General > **General**.
 2. In the right pane, expand **Locale Options**.